tangentyh/notes-of-tan/docs/backend/SQL_notes.md

      - The X DevAPI — work with both relational and document data
      - The AdminAPI — work with InnoDB cluster

-## Miscellanea

-1. case sensitivity
-   - SQL statements — case insensitive
-   - database, trigger, table names — depends on file system and CLI option `--lower-case-table-names[=#]` or system variable `lower_case_table_names`, `1` suggested with lowercase storing and insensitive comparisons
-   - table aliases — platform dependent

-1. index — start from 1

 ## Data Types

 1. numeric
    - attributes
-     - arithmetic operations — All arithmetic is done using signed `BIGINT` or `DOUBLE` values, bear overflow awareness in mind
+     - arithmetic operations — all arithmetic is done using signed `BIGINT` or `DOUBLE` values, bear overflow awareness in mind
      - string-to-number conversion — automatically, to `DOUBLE` or `BIGINT`
      - `SIGNED` by default, no effect when using
      - `UNSIGNED` — deprecated for columns of type `FLOAT`, `DOUBLE`, and `DECIMAL` (and any synonyms), use `CHECK` instead